Finder Not Responding After Updating to Sonoma [5 Methods]

 1. Why is my Finder not responding?

-Program incompatibilities, damaged settings, or system malfunctions might cause an unresponsive Finder.
-It commonly follows the macOS Sonoma update, which may cause compatibility difficulties.
-Force closing Finder, restarting your Mac, and removing Finder preferences should fix this.
+Program incompatibilities, damaged settings, or system malfunctions may cause the Finder to become unresponsive, particularly after the macOS Sonoma update which can lead to compatibility issues.
+To resolve this, try force closing Finder, restarting your Mac, and removing Finder preferences.

 2. How do I force reset my Finder?